adamolnar/Portfolio_1_CodeDino/README.md

 ## Testing

 * I tested that this page works in different browsers: Chrome, Microsoft Edge, Firefox, Safari.
-* I confirmed that this project is responive, looks good and functions on all standard screen sizes using the devtools device toolbar.
+* I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.
-* I confirmed that navigation, primary image, about us, sign up and contact text are all redable and easy to understand.
+* I confirmed that navigation, primary image, about us, sign up and contact text are all readable and easy to understand.
-* I have confirmed that the form works: requires entries in every field, will only accept an email in the email field, and the submision buttom works.
+* I have confirmed that the form works: requires entries in every field, will only accept an email in the email field, and the submission bottom works.

 ### Bugs

 #### Solved Bugs

-* When I deployed my project to GitHUb Pages I discovered my projecet's favicon was not not showing as website icon.
+* When I deployed my project to GitHUb Pages I discovered my projecet's favicon was not showing as website icon.
-* I discovered this was because I had absolute file path such as thi in my code:
+* I discovered this was because I had absolute file path such as this in my code:

       <link rel="icon" type="image/x-icon" href="/assets/images/favicon.png" style="border-radius:50%;">